StephenJD/lighting_up_your_life/content/en/Teaching/The Gospel/_index.md

 ---
-type: document-folder
+title: The Gospeltype: document-folder
-translationKey: The Gospel
+translationKey: The Gospelgeometry: margin=2cm
-title: The Gospel
+geometry: a4paper
 ---